-For all bachelor's and master's courses, bridging and preparatory programmes, the teacher training programme and postgraduate programmes, an Examination Board shall be set up for the programme in its entirety.
+For all bachelor's and master's courses, bridging and preparatory programmes and postgraduate programmes, an Examination Board shall be set up for the programme in its entirety.

 Article 129 (Composition)

 § 1.
 Prior to the start of the academic year, the authorised faculty body shall determine the composition of the examination boards ad nominatim.
 It shall also determine whether there are alternates.